 Before I get started with this weeks delicious recipe I’ve got some big news, I gotta job!
 After a year and a half of pursuing my dream of being a BBQ Mogul, I’m returning to the corporate world.
 I’m going to be working for a health care company as a Sr. Financial Analyst.
 It’s going to be a real challenge balancing a career and building my BBQ empire but I’m looking forward to it.
 In other big news we’ve updated our blog.
 What do you think of the new format?

-This week’s recipe is hot off the Disc-It, it’s healthy, spicy and delicous, it’s Blackened Catfish.
-As part of my goal to cook and eat more fish this year I have been working on this recipe all summer and now it’s finally blog worthy.
+This week’s recipe is hot off the Disc-It, it’s healthy, spicy, and delicious, it’s Blackened Catfish.
+As part of my goal to cook and eat more fish this year, I have been working on this recipe all summer and now it’s finally blog-worthy.
 I know cooking fish can be very intimidating, but trust me, this recipe is super simple and really tasty.

 Mix all the spices together in a bowl.
 This recipe makes enough seasoning for 6 six filets.

 I picked up these farm-raised catfish filets at my local Costco.
 These were some nice big filets, and since catfish is a healthy protein, you should eat a really big piece.
-I gave the filets a light coating of canola oil so the rub will stick too it, also it is a high heat oil and will not burn on the intense heat of the Disc-It.
-Season both sides of the filet with a good coating of the rub, but be sure no to cake it on.
+I gave the filets a light coating of canola oil so the rub will stick to it, also it is a high-heat oil and will not burn on the intense heat of the Disc-It.
+Season both sides of the filet with a good coating of the rub, but be sure not to cake it on.\

 The catfish was absolutely fantastic.
-Catfish has a very nice mild flavor, the crust was crunchy with a good heat from the red chile and the extra pepper, and the paprika added just touch a sweetness.
-This spicy fish is so good you will forget its actually a healthy meal.
-To accompany this spicy filet the Mrs. made up a batch of homemade mac & cheese.
-The creamy cheese pasta was the perfect side spicy catfish.
-This recipe has become one of my favorites, give it a try and I’m sure it will be one of yours too.
+Catfish has a very nice mild flavor.
+The crust was crunchy with good heat from the red chile and the extra pepper.
+The paprika added just touch a of sweetness.
+This spicy fish is so good you will forget it’s actually a healthy meal.
+To accompany this spicy filet Mrs. made up a batch of homemade mac & cheese.
+The creamy cheese pasta was the perfect side for spicy catfish.
+This recipe has become one of my favorites.
+Give it a try and I’m sure it will be one of yours too.